Gluons in charmoniumlike states: Discussion

-The light and strange sea quark contributions to $\langle H_m\rangle$ was estimated by the light quark mass dependence of charmonium masses~\cite{Yang:2014sea}, through the Feynman-Hellman theorem.
-For $u,d$ quarks, the matrix element $\langle \int d^3x \bar{\psi}(x)\psi(x)\rangle$ is approximately 0.3 at $\overline{\textrm{MS}}$ 2 GeV.
-This quantity for strange quarks should not be larger.
-Thus $u,d,s$ sea quark contribution to $\langle H_m\rangle$ would be not larger than 40 MeV in total and can be ignored temporarily.
+The light and strange sea quark contributions to $\langle H_m\rangle$ can be estimated through the Feynman-Hellman theorem.
+Using the light quark mass dependence of charmonium masses obtained in Ref.~\cite{Yang:2014sea}, the matrix element $\langle \int d^3x \bar{\psi}(x)\psi(x)\rangle$ is approximately 0.3 at $\overline{\textrm{MS}}$ 2 GeV for $u,d$ quarks.
+This quantity for the strange quark should not be larger, and then $u,d,s$ sea quark contribution to $\langle H_m\rangle$ would be not larger than 40 MeV in total and can be ignored temporarily.

-On the other hand, estimation of the sea quark momentum fraction is relatively non-trivial.
-We know that the light sea quark momentum fraction is a few percent in the nucleon and for the heavy quark it is further suppressed by the quark mass and then will be even smaller~\cite{Alexandrou:2020sml}.
+On the other hand, estimation of the sea quark momentum fraction is relatively nontrivial.
+We know that the light sea quark momentum fraction is a few percent in the nucleon and that of the heavy quark is further suppressed by the quark mass and then would be negligible~\cite{Alexandrou:2020sml}.